 GUIDANCE: Next, we identify realistic expectations for investment returns suited to your risk tolerance.
-Then we create a plan (Step 2) recommending possible solutions to help you meet your financial objectives and ultimately striving to assist you in achieving your financial goals.
+Then we create a plan (Step 2) recommending possible solutions to help you with your financial objectives and ultimately striving to assist you pursue your financial goals.
 This will be your guide for future actions and your source for benchmarks against which to monitor your progress and performance.

 EFFICIENCY: Using the strategies presented in your plan, we will implement the solutions decided upon.
 (Step 3).
 This may seem like the end of the process, but it’s only the beginning.

-SERVICE: We then monitor your portfolio on a quarterly basis, preparing a report card comparing your portfolio performance.
+SERVICE: We then monitor your portfolio periodically and can report on portfolio performance.
 We are also continually looking for opportunities to enhance your plan.
-We will meet/talk at least once a year to discuss your progress, explore new ideas and make any necessary adjustments (Step 4).
+We will aim to meet/talk at least once a year to discuss your progress, explore new ideas and make any necessary adjustments (Step 4).

 CONFIDENCE: We provide all of this plus our promise to deliver the personalized service.
 We want your business, we appreciate the opportunity and trust that you place with us, and we strive to earn it every day!